 \section{Introduction}

-The continual expansion and evolution of artificial intelligence have provided a fertile ground for the proliferation of large language models \cite{NIPS2017_3f5ee243,radford2018improving,devlin2018bert,ethayarajh2019contextual,lewis2019bart,lewis2020pretrained,brown2020language,thoppilan2022lamda}, thereby effecting a transformative shift in the landscape of natural language processing across diverse domains.
-This sweeping change has engendered keen interest in the potential application of these models in the financial realm.
-It is, however, evident that the acquisition of high-quality, relevant, and up-to-date data stands as a critical factor in the development of an efficacious and efficient open-source financial language model.
+The continual expansion and evolution of artificial intelligence have provided a fertile ground for the proliferation of LLMs \cite{NIPS2017_3f5ee243,radford2018improving,devlin2018bert,ethayarajh2019contextual,lewis2019bart,lewis2020pretrained,brown2020language,thoppilan2022lamda}, thereby effecting a transformative shift across diverse domains.
+This sweeping change has engendered keen interest in the potential applications of financial LLMs (FinLLMs).
+It is, however, evident that the acquisition of high-quality, relevant, and up-to-date data stands as a critical factor in the development of efficacious and efficient FinLLMs.

-Utilizing language models in the financial arena reveals intricate hurdles.
-These range from difficulties in obtaining data, dealing with diverse data formats and types, and managing data quality inconsistencies, to the essential requirement of up-to-date information.
-Especially, historical or specialized financial data extraction proves to be complex due to varying data mediums such as web platforms, APIs, PDF documents, and images.
+Utilizing LLMs in the finance sector reveals intricate hurdles.
+Firstly, there's the issue of high temporal sensitivity.
+Financial data are characterized by their time-sensitive nature.
+Market-moving news or updates, once released, provide a narrow window of opportunity for investors to maximize their alpha (the measure of an investment's relative return).
+Secondly, the financial landscape is marked by high dynamism.
+It is in a constant state of flux due to the ceaseless flow of news, social media updates, and other market-related information.
+Given these constant changes, retraining LLMs frequently is not only expensive but also impractical.
+Lastly, financial data is often characterized by a low signal-to-noise ratio (SNR) \cite{yang2020deep}.
+The useful information is often hidden amongst a significant amount of irrelevant or noisy data.
+Extracting valuable insights from this sea of information necessitates advanced techniques.

-In the proprietary sphere, models like BloombergGPT \cite{wu2023bloomberggpt} have capitalized on their exclusive access to specialized data to train finance-specific language models.
-However, the restricted accessibility and transparency of their data collections and training protocols have accentuated the demand for a more open and inclusive alternative.
-In response to this demand, we are witnessing a shifting trend towards democratizing Internet-scale financial data in the open-source domain.
+In the proprietary sphere, models like BloombergGPT \cite{wu2023bloomberggpt} have capitalized on their exclusive access to specialized data to train a FinLLM.
+However, the restricted accessibility and transparency of their data collections and training protocols have accentuated the demand for an open and inclusive alternative.
+In response to this demand, we are witnessing a shifting trend towards democratizing internet-scale financial data in the open finance domain.

 In this paper, we address these aforementioned challenges associated with financial data and introduce FinGPT, an end-to-end open-source framework for financial large language models (FinLLMs).
 Adopting a data-centric approach, FinGPT underscores the crucial role of data acquisition, cleaning, and preprocessing in developing open-source FinLLMs.
 By championing data accessibility, FinGPT aspires to enhance research, collaboration, and innovation in finance, paving the way for open finance practices.